-Figure 2 - The project planning, development, and implementation process
+Project planning, development, and implementation process

 Funds programmed for projects in the TIP must be obligated before implementation of the project can begin.
 An obligation is a formal commitment to provide a specified amount of money for a project.
 Obligated funds are different from programmed funds; programming implies only the eventual commitment of dollars.